tii-qfoundry/SOP/micro-mirrors.md

 | Eye protection (goggles), Full Face shield, Hands protection (rubber gloves), Laboratory gown.|

 ### Response Procedures
-Spillage: Contain spillage, and then collect with non-combustible absorbent material, (e.g. sand, earth, diatomaceous earth, vermiculite) and place in container for disposal according to local / national regulations.
+**Spillage**: Contain spillage, and then collect with non-combustible absorbent material, (e.g. sand, earth, diatomaceous earth, vermiculite) and place in container for disposal according to local / national regulations.
 Do not flush with water.
 Keep in suitable, closed containers for disposal.
 First aid measures: Provide fresh air.
 In case of breathing difficulties administer oxygen.
 If victim is at